 Since modern half-timbered houses are made of glued laminated timber, it is appropriate to use the same material in the manufacture of windows and doors of HS-Portal®.
 Undoubtedly, other materials have their advantages, but installing aluminum or plastic window and door structures in a beautiful wooden house look, at least, not logical.

 Parts and nodes of HS-Portal® sliding doors made of glued laminated timber can be easily adapted for any half-timbered house.
 The production technology allows you to make the necessary changes to the design of the HS portal for its integration into the frame of each half-timbering particularly.

-The HS-Portal® sliding terrace doors of AF, EF and CF schemes developed by us are installed in half-timbered houses both separately and combined with each other.
+The HS-Portal® sliding terrace doors of AF and EF schemes are installed in half-timbered houses both separately and combined with each other.
 The doors of the AF and EF schemes can be joined at the corners of the building in the version with a corner pillar or without it.

 The HS-Portal® sliding door leaf, AF scheme, can reach a weight of 250 kg when manufactured from 68 mm thick timber and 400 kg when a 92 mm timber is used.
 The nodes of the lifting and sliding mechanisms included in the Siegenia Aubi hardware are different from each other depending on the leaf weight.
 However, they provide ease of handling and long-term operation capacity in both versions.